Tarabon4ik/coco_orm/README.md

 # coco_orm

-coco_orm is a simple ORM built to simplify working with datasets in COCO format.
+coco_orm is an ORM built to simplify working with datasets in COCO format.

 ## Examples